rebeater2/RGIOE/readme.md

 4. EKF based

 # Compile
-The algorithm library (in Inc and Src  directory) is dependent and only relies on Eigen.
-To compile the library, you should install eigen on your computer by `apt install libeigen` ,or download its source code and tell the compiler where it is by `include_directory` in CMakelist.txt
+The algorithm library (in Inc and Src  directory) and only depends on Eigen, so it can run on different platform, such as x86 or ARM (including cotex-M)

-To compile the executable program, you need to install the following library and all of them can be obtained by package manager :
+To compile the executable program demo, you need to install the following library and all of them can be obtained by package manager :

 1. [fmt](https://github.com/fmtlib/fmt.git)
 2. [yaml-cpp](https://github.com/jbeder/yaml-cpp.git)